Laplace measure transitions and ghosts for meromorphic functions: Notation and definitions

 where the determining measure \(\mu\) is non-decreasing (respectively non-increasing).
 We say that \(F\) has \emph{polarity}, or that it is a \emph{polar function} on \(\Omega_{a,b}\), if it is either co-positive definite or co-negative definite on that strip.

 \end{definition}

 \begin{remark}

-Note that co-positive definite functions correspond to classical positive definite functions on vertical lines within the strip; along each such lines Widder's characterization \eqref{eq_Widder} reduces to Bochner's theorem (see \cite{Reed} for details).
+Note that co-positive definite functions correspond to classical positive definite functions on vertical lines within the strip; along each such line Widder's characterization \eqref{eq_Widder} reduces to Bochner's theorem (see \cite{Reed} for details).

 \end{remark}

 We shall make use of the following standard properties of Laplace transforms.

 \begin{lemma}[Inversion theorem for the Laplace transform] If $\mu(t)$ is a normalized function of bounded variation in every finite interval, and if the Laplace integral converges in the strip $\Omega_{a,b}$, then for all $t$